 If you are underweight or have had unintentional weight loss, talk to your doctor or dietitian about ways to maintain a healthy weight.
-Some of these strategies include:
+Here are a few of these strategies.

-- Have smaller meals or snacks more frequently during the day. - Don't wait until you feel hungry; schedule your meals and snacks throughout the day. - Choose foods that pack a lot of calories into small amounts such as nuts, dried fruit, liquid oils, and avocados. - Include liquid nutritional supplements in your diet (e.g., Ensure, Boost, Carnation Instant Breakfast).
+- Have smaller meals or snacks more frequently during the day. - Don't wait until you feel hungry; schedule your meals and snacks throughout the day. - Choose nutrient-rich foods that pack a lot of calories into small amounts such as nuts, dried fruit, liquid oils, and avocados. - Include liquid nutritional supplements in your diet (e.g., Ensure, Boost, Carnation Instant Breakfast).